We bring hopeful ideas to life through design.

 Squarespace power hour

-We are offering Squarespace Power Hour design sessions in exchange for donations to support families in Palestine who are experiencing extreme food scarcity.
+We are offering Squarespace Power Hour design sessions in exchange for donations to support people in Palestine and Sudan.

-In return for a donation, we will do a design review of your website, send over recommendations and once signed off, implement them on your Squarespace website.
+In return for a donation, we will do a design review of your website and share recommendations.

 “Fran is empathetic, talented and a pleasure to work with.
 She worked closely and collaboratively with us to create a beautiful visual brand and website design that was really suitable for our specific cause and audience.
 This was huge improvement from what we had before and has had a big impact on our work.”